Kawałek Kulki

-– a Polish band formed in 2001 in Gorzów Wielkopolski.
+is a Polish band formed in 2001 in Gorzów Wielkopolski.
 Their music is described as a combination of rock and sung poetry and classified as alternative rock.

 Their first studio album, preceded by three EPs, was released in November 2007.
 The second album, entitled Noc poza domem/error, was released in April 2010.

 History

 The members themselves do not know what the name of the band originated from.
 Błażej Król says:

 “To be honest, I myself have no idea where the name Kawałek Kulki comes from.
 It was born spontaneously, as a result of brainstorming.
 Everyone can now make up their own story.”

 2001-2005: The beginning

 The band was formed in 2001 in Wieprzyce, one of the districts of Gorzów Wielkopolski, where Paweł Turłaj, Magdalena’s brother, played along with the guitarist Błażej Król.
 In 2002 and 2003 the band won the music contest organized by City Cultural Centre in Gorzów Wielkopolski.
 It was also in 2003 that their first EP, Wybucha Bomba, was released.

 In 2004 Kawałek Kulki won both audience and best lyrics prize at Rock Festival in Gorzów Wielkopolski.
 Soon after, they made their debut on Radio Zachód with a song Kolegi tata jest policjantem, featured on the second EP Wyprawa w poszukiwaniu raf koralowych rzeki Warty z Kawałkiem Kulki w kieszeni, released in autumn 2004.
 In 2005 another EP, entitled Radio Wieprzyce, was released.